 - Sugar-free dark chocolate: Both Lily’s and ChocZero work well for the chocolate coating.

 - Cocoa butter: I add a little cocoa butter to the melted chocolate for a smoother melt.
-You can also use ½ tablespoon to 1 tablespoon coconut oil, but they will be much more melty at room temperature.
+You can also use 1/2 tbsp to 1 tbsp coconut oil, but they will be much more melty at room temperature.

 - Sugar-free sprinkles: If you want to decorate your cookies with a little something extra, you can use store bought or homemade sugar free sprinkles.
 You could also use finely chopped nuts.